khn8/ai-prompt-app/README.md

 ## Features

 - **Prompt input** — textarea with Enter-to-submit (Shift+Enter for newline)
-- **AI responses** — sends requests to a configurable OpenAI-compatible endpoint
+- **AI responses** — sends requests to a configurable OpenAI-compatible endpoint using `deepseek-chat` by default
 - **Loading states** — animated typing indicator while waiting for a response
 - **Error handling** — clear error banners for missing key, auth, network, and API errors
 - **Chat history** — conversations persist in localStorage across page reloads